Is Bottled, Distilled, Chlorinated Or Filtered Water Best For Our Cats?

 Another device that can help keep your water healthful is a pre-filter or sponge or foam filter and most cat fountains provide this in one form or another.
 This prevents solid matter such as cat hair or food particles from entering the pump and recirculating into the water.
 When the filter is rinsed thoroughly that organic matter is removed from the system without ever having become much of an active part of it.
 From ThirstyCats, a foam filter is included with every fountain while the carbon filters are optional.
 They last at least a year and often longer.
 Other brands last much less time, usually around three weeks.

 And finally there are the antimicrobial copper components of ThirstyCat fountains.
 These are included in all of our bubble-up fountains and can be included in most of our tower type at no extra charge.
 In addition, we make both a Serenity Flow and the Downflow (shown here) to fit any bubble-up fountain.
 These provide the benefits of copper and produce a satisfying stream.

 It has been demonstrated clearly in many scientific studies conducted over several decades that copper has rapid, broad spectrum antimicrobial efficacy against some of the most toxic species of bacteria, fungi and viruses.
 In other words, copper actively gets rid of bad things in the water.

 Your cats’ water source is possibly the most important part of their digestive hygiene.
-Chlorinated water, a ceramic cat fountain, possibly a carbon filter and a sponge filter will all contribute to your cats’ health.
+Healthful water, a ceramic cat fountain, possibly a carbon filter and a sponge filter will all contribute to your cats’ health.